songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/01-Basics/01/_introduction.md

 * `ClusterIP`: Default virtual IP address range
 * `NodePort`: Same as `ClusterIP` plus open ports on the nodes
-* `LoadBalancer`: An external load balancer is created, only works in cloud environments, e.g. AWS ELB
+* `LoadBalancer`: An external load balancer is created, this only works in cloud environments, e.g. AWS ELB
 * `ExternalName`: A DNS entry is created, also only works in cloud environments

 A Service is unique inside a Namespace.